How to buy a ski boot

 A stiffer boot will usually have a better quality liner.
 Think durability, feel, quality stitching and lasting (shape).

-Before you go anywhere, trace the outline of your foot on a piece of card stock.
+Before you go shopping, trace the outline of your foot on a piece of card stock.
 Take this template with you as an aid in determining which product might work for you.
-Pick a boot in your approximate size, flip it over, and compare your template to the overall shape of the boot.
-If your foot is shaped like a hot dog, and the boot looks more like a watermelon, you won’t be happy.
+Pick a boot in your approximate size, flip it over, (sole up) and compare your template to the overall shape of the boot.
+If your foot is shaped like a hot dog, and the boot looks more like a melon, you won’t be happy.
 The converse is also true.

 If the sales help offers ridicule rather than guidance, maybe you should shop elsewhere.